remnrem/luna-doc/docs/ref/spindles-so.md

-This appears to normalize the "optimal" thresholds somewhat, in that the area under the curve (i.e. roughly corresponding to the portion of time in "spindle" versus "non-spindle" states) are ball-park what we may expect to observe in a typical individual who has around 2 or so spindles per minute detected at a central scalp EEG channel, with each spindle lasting approximately 1 second (i.e. 2/60 = 0.033):
+This appears to normalize the "optimal" thresholds somewhat, in that the area under the curve (i.e. roughly corresponding to the portion of time in "spindle" versus "non-spindle" states) are in the ballpark of what we may expect to observe in a typical individual who has around 2 or so spindles per minute detected at a central scalp EEG channel, with each spindle lasting approximately 1 second (i.e. 2/60 = 0.033):